The day I watched Diego Maradona play

 The remainder of the game was played 9 against 11.

 I left the stadium caught up in the euphoria and joined thousands who converged on the Piazza del Duomo to dance with Cameroon into the night.
 Cameroon would go on to make the quarterfinals, displaying triumphant talent, and causing FIFA to expand the number of World Cup teams from Africa in the future.
 Maradona and Argentina recovered to escape group play and make it to the final, where they lost their bid to repeat as world champions 1-0 on a penalty kick.
-Subsequently, a plan to deploy more yellow cards to safeguard and emphasize the "beautiful game" was enacted.
+Subsequently, a plan to deploy more yellow cards to safeguard and emphasize the beautiful game was enacted.
 And I returned to Russia, dusting off my skills from high school soccer, to compete with and against villagers in the places I worked and traveled.

 All this because of the day I watched Maradona play.